passcod/DynWorker/README.markdown

 DynWorker contains a few utilities to augment your worker.
-You can easily inject functions into the worker, run arbitrary code, pass messages containing mixed data (everything is JSON-encoded), and access DOM storage (setters only atm).
+You can easily inject functions into the worker, run arbitrary code, pass messages containing mixed data (everything is JSON-encoded), and access DOM storage.

 Future developments may include being able to clone workers, access the DOM asynchronously, make full XHR requests (including XML parsing), access the indexedDB directly from